 Transactional email benchmarks:

-• Open rate: 70-90%
+- Open rate: 70-90%.

-• Click rate: 20-40%
+- Click rate: 20-40%.

-• Delivery rate: >99%
+- Delivery rate: >99%.

 How quickly should transactional emails be sent?

-Recommended sending times:
+Recommended transactional email sending times:

 Can I use a free email service for transactional emails?

-Not recommended.
+Not recommended for transactional email.
 Free services (Gmail, Outlook) have:

-• Poor deliverability for automated emails
+- Poor deliverability for automated emails.

-• Daily sending limits (100-500 emails)
+- Daily sending limits (100-500 emails).

-• Risk of account suspension
+- Risk of account suspension.

-• No delivery tracking
+- No delivery tracking.

-• No support or SLAs
+- No support or SLAs.

 What happens if transactional emails go to spam?

-• Use dedicated sending domain
+- Use a dedicated sending domain.

-• Monitor sender reputation
+- Monitor sender reputation.

 Key takeaways: